 1. Grab a meal

-Begin your layover with a meal.
-The airport offers several dining options, including a few Tim Hortons, a Harvey’s, and a Starbucks.
-D’Arcy McGee’s is a traditional Irish pub pouring fresh Guinness and Vino Volo offers an array of wines and small plates.
+Airport DiningYou can begin your layover with a meal.
+The airport offers several dining options, including Tim Hortons, Harvey’s, and Starbucks.
+D’Arcy McGee’s is a traditional Irish pub pouring fresh Guinness, and Vino Volo offers an array of wines and small plates.
 The airport is currently renovating and upgrading concessions.
 The only 24-hour option is a Tim Hortons, located pre-Security.

 2. Lounge